IsarNejad/IsarNejad.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Research Scientist at the [National Research Council Canada](https://nrc.canada.ca/en) and an Adjunct Professor at the [University of Ottawa](https://www.uottawa.ca/faculty-engineering/school-electrical-engineering-computer-science).
+My research focuses on leveraging AI-enabled technologies to address societal challenges, with a strong commitment to integrating ethical considerations into technological advancements.

+I am currently working with the Canadian AI Safety Institute (CAISI) on several projects related to the evaluation and mitigation of safety risks in AI applications.
+I am also part of the research group that represents Canada in International Joint Testing of Frontier Models by the network of international AI Safety Institutes.

+Before joining NRC, I served as Head of AI Research at IMRSV Data Labs, where I led a team of researchers and engineers in delivering AI solutions for Canadian businesses.

-In my [research](https://isarnejad.github.io//research/), I am interested in projects that leverage AI-enabled technologies to address societal challenges. ⁤⁤I am also dedicated to incorporating the principles of responsible AI into digital solutions to ensure ethical considerations are integrated into technological advancements.
-Previously, I have worked on building and deploying machine learning systems in various applications, including biomedical signal, image, speech and text processing, in both academic and industrial environments.
-My current work is mainly on natural language processing, or multimodal systems that combine images and text.
-I served as an area chair at top-tier NLP conferences such as ACL, EMNLP, and NAACL.
-I am a committee member at several ACL workshops on Ethical NLP, including WOAH (Workshop on Online Abuse and Harms), TrustNLP (Trustworthy Natural Language Processing) and PrivateNLP (Privacy in Natural Language Processing).
-Outside work, I enjoy cooking, gardening and weight training.
+I am an active member of the Association for Computational Linguistics (ACL) community and serve as an area chair at leading NLP conferences such as ACL, EMNLP, and NAACL.
+I am also a committee member for several ACL workshops on Ethical NLP, including WOAH (Workshop on Online Abuse and Harms), TrustNLP (Trustworthy Natural Language Processing), and PrivateNLP (Privacy in Natural Language Processing).

+Outside of work, I enjoy cooking, gardening, and weight training.

 # Latest News